Gutter-Guys/Gutter_Rat/GR9/README.md

 <img src="Images/Ganty_Pulley_Config_AM_Right.png" alt="Gantry 20t Pulley Config Right Side">

+Then, simply use  M5x45mm bolts to fix it together, with a washer on the bottom below the nut.
+Then apply loctite (or clear nail polish) to the remaining thread to hold the nut in place.

 ## Motor Mounts
 The motor mount comes in two peices.
-Mount the stepper to the  base with M3 bolts, then attach firmly to the frame with M5's.
+Mount the stepper to the  base with 4 M3x8mm bolts, then attach firmly to the frame with M5's.
 Make sure the motor orientation is such that th cables face towards the  back for easy access.

 Then, make sure the motor pulleys are orientated correctly.
 The left pullet will be as per the picture, with the pulley a fraction above flush with the top of the stepper.
 The right one will be inverted and 10mm from the stepper motor.

 It is easier to run the belts now, before you add the top half - trust me it will be so much easier.
 Come back to the next bit once they are done.

-Finally, attachedthe top half and fix with M5's.
-Once attached, use the M3x40mms to anchor the two halves to the stepper motor.
+Finally, attach the top half and fix to the frame with M5's.
+Once attached, use the 2 M3x40mms per side to anchor the two halves to the stepper motor.

 <img src="Images/Motor_Mount.png" alt="Motor Mount">